Professor Scharff working with students.

 Task Description: Working in groups of four or five, students will develop an analysis of a Japanese or American movie about World War II.
 This analysis should go beyond a simple synopsis of the movie to discuss how well or poorly the film reflects a particular point of view about the war.
 All group members are expected to participate.

-Example 4: Title – Online/Discussion Forum Discussion Board Rubric (DOCX)
+Example 4: Title – Online/Discussion Forum Discussion Board Rubric (PDF)

 Task Description: Each student is expected to participate weekly in the online discussion forum.
 Participation means: address the weekly question on the discussion forum submitted by the instructor, and respond to at least two other discussion forum posts that other students have made.